99gek/99gek/README.md

 # 💫 About Me:
 Freelance Front-End Web Developer.
 Ex-Freelance Graphic Designer and Illustrator.
 Linux and UNIX-based Systems Expert.
-Jack of all trades, Fortunately master of some.
+<br> Jack of all trades, Fortunately master of some.

 ## 💻 Tech Stack: